stuntrally/stuntrally3/docs/Localization.md

 which then show up as Develeoper comment on web (as #. in .pot file).

 A C++ program (src/transl/main.cpp) generates sr.pot templates file from the xml file.
-//It also searches for string references in sources and Gui layouts, also getting widgets hierarchy.//
+_It also searches for string references in sources and Gui layouts, also getting widgets hierarchy._

 Web translation gives translated .po files back, which are then converted to
 MyGUI's translations (other languages *_tag.xml)